Start with Why by Simon Sinek — Cliff Notes Summary for Salespeople

 4.2 Chapter 9 — Know Why.
 Know How.
 Then What.

 The megaphone metaphor: Why is the message; What is the amplification.
 The bigger the megaphone (the company, the marketing budget, the channel), the louder the Why travels — but if there's no Why at the source, you're just amplifying noise.
-Apple's marketing works because the Why is real; thousands of imitators have copied the minimalist aesthetic and failed because the belief isn't there.
+Apple's marketing works because the Why is real; imitators have copied the minimalist aesthetic and failed because the belief underneath it isn't there.

 4.3 Chapter 10 — Communication Is Not About Speaking, It's About Listening

 The audience knows when your Why is genuine and when it's marketing varnish.
-Sinek points to Dell's failed MP3 player and PDA launches in the early 2000s — the products were fine; the Why ("we make cheap PCs") didn't stretch to lifestyle devices.
-Apple's iPod worked because the Why ("challenge the status quo") covered any product category they entered.
+Sinek points to Dell's failed MP3 player and PDA launches in the early 2000s — the products were competent; the Why ("we make affordable PCs") didn't stretch to lifestyle devices.
+Apple's iPod worked because the Why ("challenge the status quo") covered any product category Apple entered.

 5. Part Five — The Biggest Challenge Is Success